icosalogic/inverter_design_tool/README.md

 # Configuration Status

-Components with current or voltage constraints have a colored status dot to the right of the setting.
+Components with current, voltage, or thermal constraints have a colored status dot to the right of the setting.
 This dot is red if the currently configured value exceeds the constraint, yellow if the value is marginal, or green if the value is within the bounds of the constraint.